apache/aurora/build-support/packer/README.md

         $ vagrant box update --box bento/ubuntu-16.04

-    The box will be stored in version-specific directories under `~/.vagrant.d/boxes/bento-VAGRANTSLASH-ubuntu-16.04/`.
+    The box will be stored in version-specific directory under `~/.vagrant.d/boxes/bento-VAGRANTSLASH-ubuntu-16.04/`.
 Find the path to the `.ovf` file for the latest version of the box.
-In the following step, this path will be referred to as `$UBUNTU_OVF`.
+For the remainder of this document, this path will be referred to as `$UBUNTU_OVF`.

 4. Build the new box